How Long to Proof Sourdough in the Fridge (+ Tips)

 Conclusion

 While you can skip the cold retard in the fridge, I recommend letting it rest there for 12-36 hours.
-The flavors will develop, it’ll be much better for your digestive system, and you can tailor your daily routine much more easily.
+The tangy flavors will develop, it’s arguably better for your digestive system, and you can tailor your daily routine much more easily.

 Let me know in the comments how long you prefer to proof sourdough in the fridge!